sudomane/deep-sea/README.md

-# cOCR
+# DeepSea

-## What is this project?
+## What is this DeepSea?

-This project implements a multi-layer perceptron neural network architecture in the C programming language.
+DeepSea is a play on words.
+I originally intended to name this "DeepC", however that name was taken, so I chose the next best thing.

-The network has been tested as an OCR, and was able to accurately recognize hand-written digits from the MNIST dataset.
+DeepSea is an experimental deep learning framework for the C programming language.

-The network is matrix based, calculations are performed via matrix operations, allowing for easy implementation of feed forward, backpropagation and gradient descent algorithms.
+The framework's network is matrix based, calculations are performed via matrix operations, allowing for easy implementation of feed forward, backpropagation and gradient descent algorithms.

 ## Network accuracy
-The network was tested with the hand-written digits from the MNIST dataset, and has achieved an accuarcy of 82% on a test set of 10000 images, while only being trained on 4096 images out of the 60000 total images of the MNIST dataset, due to CPU limitations.
+An OCR was implemented and tested with hand written digits from the MNIST dataset, and has achieved an accuarcy of 82% on a test set of 10000 images, while only being trained on 4096 images out of the 60000 total images of the MNIST dataset, due to CPU limitations.
 Plans to implement CPU/GPU acceleration are currently a work in progress.

 ![](https://i.imgur.com/xa4Z45A.png)

 ## MNIST dataset

 To test the network with the dataset, simply execute the `fetch_data` script to download the MNIST dataset, and execute the ocr binary.
+Realistically, the framework can be tested on any MNIST dataset.

 ## Running the project